STOCKTON FOLK DANCE CAMP

 Michael Lawson - Accordion

 Michael Lawson grew up in a large extended family that featured song and dance at family gatherings.
-International Folk Dancing has been a large part of their family life.
-Michael began classical piano lessons at age 6, and trumpet at age 11.
+International folk dancing has been a large part of their family life.
+Michael began classical piano lessons at age 6 and trumpet at age 11.
 In high school, he played trumpet in a community jazz band.
 In college, he picked up his mother’s accordion and learned to play it for his folk dance club.
 He fell in love with the rhythms and harmonies of Balkan music, a genre he has played extensively over the last 40 years.

-“I’ve always had the feeling that music is completely natural—that everybody can sing, that everyone can join in dancing—that these are natural, innate human abilities that help us to share the joy of life with each other.”
+Recently, Michael launched a new jazz band, Dreams Come True, playing keyboard and performing repertoire from the swing era.
+In addition to playing with My Men and Yours, Michael will be leading the singing classes at Stockton Camp.
+He says, “I’ve always had the feeling that music is completely natural—that everybody can sing, that everyone can join in dancing—that these are natural, innate human abilities that help us to share the joy of life with each other.”